Tachytaenius/tachy-guns/content-packs/1400/readme.md

 This is all done at a craftsman's workshop (temporary) using the mechanic labour.

 It is simply a log of wood combined with a medium-length barrel of whichever size to create a handgonne.

+## Guns

+There is one type of handgonne for each size.
+Each one has a fire time of twice that of a crossbow (the think counter is multiplied by 2, so skill is factored in).